akshaykmr/oorja/docs/make-a-tab.md

   - **addTabToRoom(tabId)**: used to add a tab to the room.
 If the tab is not `local` then its loaded for all room participants.
 Used in Discover tab to dynamically add tabs to the room.
   - **tabStatusRegistry**: information of other tabs in the room and their state[initializing, loading, loaded ].
   - **roomAPI**: An object to interact with the room. properties are described below
-    + getUserId: gives own userId
+    + getUserId(): gives own userId
-    + getSessionId: gives own sessionId. **minor detour** - A user can have multiple sessions active thus sessionId identifies the unique user.
+    + getSessionId(): gives own sessionId. **minor detour** - A user can have multiple sessions active thus sessionId identifies the unique user.
 This is purely for ux reasons and has some effects on activityListeners which will be described shortly.
     + getUserInfo(userId): gives user information for the given userId
     + getActiveRemoteTabs(sessionId): gives the list of remote tabs set as ready by sessionId(unique user session)
-    + shareScreen: start sceen sharing
+    + shareScreen(): start sceen sharing
-    + stopScreenShare: stop screen sharing
+    + stopScreenShare(): stop screen sharing
-    + mutePrimaryMediaStreamVideo
+    + mutePrimaryMediaStreamVideo()
-    + unmutePrimaryMediaStreamVideo
+    + unmutePrimaryMediaStreamVideo()
-    + mutePrimaryMediaStreamAudio
+    + mutePrimaryMediaStreamAudio()
-    + unmutePrimaryMediaStreamAudio
+    + unmutePrimaryMediaStreamAudio()
-    + togglePrimaryMediaStreamAudio
+    + togglePrimaryMediaStreamAudio()
-    + togglePrimaryMediaStreamVideo
+    + togglePrimaryMediaStreamVideo()
-    + initializePrimaryMediaStream: initialize webcam/audio stream.
+    + initializePrimaryMediaStream(): initialize webcam/audio stream.
     + **sendMessage(message)**: each tab can send and recieve json serializable messages.
-To see the message format see `Messenger.js`
+To see the message format see `Messenger.js`.
+With this you can send messages to any tabs local or remote(loaded by another room participant).
+In the message you need to specify the recipient users, and the recipient tabs.
+When a message is recieved the handler registered by the recipient tab will be called with the message contents.
-    + **addMessageHandler(tabId, handler)**: The tab must register a message handler to process messages. just search the project for `roomAPI.addMessageHandler` for use cases.
+    + **addMessageHandler(tabId, handler)**: The tab must register a message handler to process messages.
+Use the message handler to change state, trigger actions in your tab etc. just search the project for `roomAPI.addMessageHandler` for use cases.
     + removeMessageHandler(tabId, handler): removes previously registered handler.
-    + **addActivityListener(activityName, listner)**: add listeners for various events happening in the room. check out `roomActivities.js` for list of roomActivities. eg. `roomAPI.addActivityListener(roomActivities.TAB_SWITCH, myfunction);` List of room activities is given below.
+    + **addActivityListener(activityName, listener)**: add listeners for various events happening in the room. check out `roomActivities.js` for list of roomActivities. eg. `roomAPI.addActivityListener(roomActivities.TAB_SWITCH, myfunction);` List of room activities is given below.
 Their payload can be found in `roomActivities.js` (the payload is the data passed to your handler and contains details of the activity)
         * ROOM_CONNECTED
         * ROOM_DISCONNECTED
         * ROOM_ERROR